Expressions

 // binary, base 2:0b01111001_01101111_01110101_00100000_01100001_01110010_01100101_00100000_01100001_01110111_01100101_01110011_01101111_01101101_01100101

-Read more about integers and Int
+Read more about integers and the Int

 type on the dedicated page: Integers.